Gregwar/gregwar.github.io/_posts/2022-10-30-omnidirectional-wheeled-robots.markdown

 \end{array}
 $$

-We obtain a linear relation between the target (chassis) velocity and the linear speed of a wheel.
+We obtain a linear relation between the target (chassis) velocity and the linear velocity of a wheel.

-Note that $$w_i$$ is linear speed expressed in *m/s*, we still need to divide it with our wheel radius if we want a speed expressed in *rad/s*.
+Note that $$w_i$$ is linear velocity expressed in *m/s*, we still need to divide it with our wheel radius if we want a rotation velocity expressed in *rad/s*.

 ## Matrix notation

-Since everything is linear, we can then express the speed of our wheels as a linear transformation of the desired chassis velocity:
+Since everything is linear, we can then express the velocity of our wheels as a linear transformation of the desired chassis velocity:

 $$